Concrete vs. Cement Part II

 Water is nature’s liquid influence on slabs.
 Concrete slab moisture problems result when the moisture conditions in the slab have not been measured accurately before the finish or flooring application is installed, or when moisture is allowed to enter a finished slab through ground water wicking or seepage from another source.

 Fortunately, concrete moisture measurement is a matter of simple metric assessment.
-Technology inspired Wagner Meters to develop their Rapid RH: a cost-effective and reliable way to accurately measure slab moisture content during concrete installation.
-The Wagner Rapid RH measures the relative humidity(RH)> of moisture at all levels of a slab.
+Technology inspired Wagner Meters to develop their Rapid RH: a cost-effective and reliable way to accurately measure slab moisture conditions during concrete installation.
+The Wagner Rapid RH® measures the relative humidity(RH) of moisture at all levels of a slab.
 Installers place in situ probes (containing Smart Sensors) into the slab.
 Within an hour, contractors can deploy moisture measurement at 40 percent depth of the slab to within a workable measurement for finishes and flooring.
 (Note that while ASTM F2170 requires 72 hours equilibration for documentation, the accuracy of the Rapid RH allows decisions to be made in a more timely manner for cost and materials optimization.)
 This ensures quality control.

-The Pre-emption of “Hurry Up!”
+The Pre-emption of “Hurry up!”

 Construction is a tightly-timed and rigorously-budgeted endeavor.
 Time is seen as the ultimate unjustifiable building expense.
 However, Wagner Rapid RH is one tool which offers options.
 If a Rapid RH moisture measurement shows uneven levels of concrete readiness, installers can dehumidify the wetter sections of the slab surface or they can apply concrete surface membranes.
 However, savvy building professionals can pre-empt those options in two ways.
 First, ensure proper mix specifications, starting with .5 w/c ratio and a LIGHTLY troweled surface.
 Second, get the building enclosed as quickly as possible to allow the concrete more consistent conditions.